DocumentationBook/SphinxDocumentation/research/sphinx/read/index.rst

 =======

-As mentioned earlier, the ``app.build`` method calls the ``app.builder.get_outdated_docs`` method that supplies a generator of discovered updated documents, but this list is used after the READING phase.
+As mentioned earlier, the ``app.build`` method calls the ``app.builder.get_outdated_docs`` method that supplies a Python generator that yields a list of discovered updated document names, but this list is used after the READING phase.

 The main steps of the READING phase are performed by the ``app.builder.read`` method as presented on the following diagram: